How I Chose Great Books for Excellence in Literature

 What about negative things?

-I have had parents ask me whether a book had lying or adultery or other evils in it.
+I have had parents ask me whether a book had lying, adultery, violence, or other evils in it.
 If you’ve followed the discussion so far, you’ll know that literature that is true deals truly with these things.
-Rather than pretending that sin does not occur, great literature shows what happens as a result of it.
-In any of these books, the emphasis is not on the sinful act, but on what happens as a result.
-Most older literature treats these events just as the Bible does, with utmost brevity and discretion, and in very old literature, often with the same phrases found in scripture.
-There is not a focus on specific descriptive details about the negative act itself.*
+Rather than pretending that sin does not occur, great literature generally shows clearly what happens as a result of it.
+In any of these books, the emphasis is not on the negative or sinful act, but on the unfortunate result.
+Most older literature treats these events just as the Bible does — not graphically, but with utmost brevity and discretion, and in very old literature, often with the same language found in scripture.*

 Young readers read differently

-One thing that many parents don’t seem to remember is that married adults read things differently than relatively sheltered young people.
-I read and enjoyed many of these classics as a teen or pre-teen.
-Later in life as I re-read them or heard them discussed by other adults, I realized that I’d totally overlooked the bits that were potentially offensive to some adults.
-The more sheltered the young person, the less they will notice.
+One thing that many parents don’t seem to remember is that married adults read things differently and with a completely different frame of reference than relatively sheltered young people.
+I first read and enjoyed most of the recommended texts as a teen or pre-teen, sometimes in a class, but usually independently.
+Later in life as I re-read them or heard them discussed by other adults, I realized that I’d totally overlooked or simply didn’t understand the bits that might potentially seem offensive to some adults.
+The more sheltered the young person, the less they will notice or comprehend.

 In a conversation about another literature curriculum, a parent once commented that it would be nice to have a list of all the potentially offensive things in a book so that they could be skipped.
 I couldn’t disagree more.
-First, it would be nearly impossible to guess at everything that might offend someone.
-Second, I believe that a list could be harmful for young people by calling attention to things that they would in innocence otherwise skim over (and for less sheltered young people who are not being wise, a list could be misused to search for potentially provocative passages).
+First, it would be nearly impossible to guess at everything that might offend someone.* Second, I believe that a list could be harmful for young people by calling attention to things that they would in innocence otherwise skim past as I did when younger.
+Finally, for less sheltered young people or sheltered students who are not being wise, a list could be easily misused to search for potentially provocative passages.

 Where better than home to discuss challenging ideas in a literary context?